 I’m paying the Society’s Standard Variable Rate; can I change my interest rate?

-If you are paying the Society’s Standard Variable Rate (SVR), currently 4.35%, there may be other products available to you.
-By transferring to a different product, you could pay less interest and lower your monthly payments.
+If you are paying the Society’s Standard Variable Rate, currently 4.35%, there may be other products available to you.
+By transferring to a different product, you could be paying less interest and lowering your monthly payments.
 Please visit our Branch Finder page to contact your local Branch to discuss your options.

 If you would like to receive a quotation for property insurance, please contact one of the Society’s branches who will be able to assist you with this.
-Alternatively, please click here to visit our home insurance page.
+The Society can refer your details to AXA insurance who may be able to provide you with a quotation.
+Alternatively, please click on our Home Insurance link in our Menu on this website.

 We’d love to talk you through the mortgage process and help you find a suitable product.
 For more information or to apply for an account, you can call us, email us, pop into one of our 11 branches.
 We look forward to hearing from you.